-Choosing gifts for the Historical Costumers in your life can be a little tricky if you’re familiar with the hobby.
+Choosing gifts for the Historical Costumers in your life can be a little tricky if you’re not familiar with the hobby.
 There are already lists out there with gift ideas for historical costumers or for people who sew but I thought that I’d throw my hat in the ring and write one too.

 A lot of blog posts about gifts for costumers mention more expensive ideas such as a pair of American Duchess shoes (don’t get me wrong – opening such a gift on Christmas morning is A-mazing) but that’s often way out of reach for many muggles and costumers alike.

 The best advice I can give is to ask the gift recipient what they would like because, if they’re like me, they probably have a wishlist of things that they’re dreaming of or saving for.

 If, however, you want their gift to be a surprise, here are a few ideas.

 As costumers, we go through a lot of pins and needles, thread, and other things like thimbles and chalk.
 While giving some pins might not seem like an exciting gift, we do appreciate good quality equipment.

 Merchant & Mills have beautifully packaged, good quality haberdashery.
 This year’s go-to gift for friends’ birthdays has been a book of needles and they all loved them.
 If you’re in New Zealand you can find them here.

 Pins, needles, and sewing shears/scissors blunt over time so we have to replace them, meaning that we’re going to appreciate unwrapping some nice, sharp, good quality ones on Christmas morning.

 I feel a bit snobbish to say that I only sew with Gutermann threads but I have found them to be good quality and their colours are gorgeous and I’ve never had a problem finding one to match my projects.